jkimblad/speeddemon/README.md

 The speedemon object traps any kill signals sent to the program and prints the results before exiting when a SIGINT is sent (ctrl+c).

+A good idea when using speeddemon in a loop that wont terminate is to trap any kill signals sent to the program and print the results before exiting when a SIGINT (ctrl + c) is sent.
+This can be done through:
+FIXME: Add example code